opensearch-project/documentation-website/_opensearch/segment-replication/configuration.md

 1. [Cross cluster replication](https://github.com/opensearch-project/OpenSearch/issues/4090) does not currently use segment replication to copy between clusters.
 1. Network congestion on primary shards.
 [Issue - Optimize network bandwidth on primary shards](https://github.com/opensearch-project/OpenSearch/issues/4245).
 1. Shard allocation algorithms have not been updated to evenly spread primary shards across nodes.
-1. Integration with a remote store as the source of replication is [currently unsupported](https://github.com/opensearch-project/OpenSearch/issues/4448).
+1. Integration with a remote backed storage as the source of replication is [currently unsupported](https://github.com/opensearch-project/OpenSearch/issues/4448).

 ### Further resources regarding segment replication: